-Mount Royal University is in the process of implementing an Indigenization strategy.
-While it is a good start on the path toward reconciliation, more needs to be done, especially at a grade school level.
+Mount Royal University adopted an Indigenous Strategic Plan (ISP) in 2016.
+While it is a good start on the path toward reconciliation, experts say more needs to be done, especially at a grade school level.

 Jarita Greyeyes, former director of community learning and engagement at the University of Winnipeg, said their strategy began as a student lead initiative.